Toronto Scottish Regiment (Queen Elizabeth The Queen Mother's Own): Toronto Scottish Regiment Museum

-The regiment's museum was formerly located at the Fort York Armoury in Toronto.
+The regiment's museum was formerly at the Fort York Armoury in Toronto.
 The museum was opened in 1984 by Queen Elizabeth the Queen Mother.
 In September 2009, the museum was relocated to the Captain Bellenden Seymore Hutcheson VC Armoury in Etobicoke and officially re-opened on 1 May 2010.
 The museum includes uniforms, weapons, artifacts and military memorabilia.
 The museum is open by appointment and during regimental events.